-Your website’s structure will help determine whether a search engine can understand what your page and your website is about.
-The more detailed and focused your site structure, the more likely it will lead to higher rankings in Google search results.
+Your website’s structure will help determine whether a search engine can understand what your page and your website

 By optimizing your SEO site structure, you’ll be able to use existing SEO content to attract backlinks from others.
 This will improve the odds of your other pages ranking, too.
 Good site structure will increase relevance and help spread some of the value from those backlinks to other pages on your site as well.